ansible-community/ansible-vault/role_variables.md

 ## `vault_manage_hashi_repo`

 - Should this role manage the vault repo?
+Set to `false` if you don't want this role to manage HashiCorp repo on target machine.
 - Default value: `true`

 ## `vault_rhsm_repo_id`